-It’s been two months since the start of my elimination diet and this month has been all about trying new things.
-From different kinds of plant-based milk to new bread, pasta, veggies, and grains, it’s been a big food adventure up in here.
+It’s been two months since the start of my elimination diet and this month has been all about trying new things, from different kinds of plant-based milk to new types of bread, pasta, veggies, and grains, it’s been a big food adventure up in here.

-I’ll admit, last month I may have had a few freakouts about what the heck I was going to eat for the next 90 days, fortunately, these little freakouts provided me with the opportunity talk to a lot of people about nutrition.
-It’s amazing how interested we are in other peoples experiences, especially when it comes to food.
+I’ll admit, last month I may have had a few freakouts about what the heck I was going to eat for the next 90 days, but fortunately, these little freakouts provided me with the opportunity talk to a lot of people about nutrition.
+It’s amazing how interested we can be in other peoples experiences, especially when it comes to food.

 Some of the questions I was asked most frequently over the past month include: “why are you doing this diet?”, “what do you eat?”, “how much weight have you lost?”, and “how do you feel?”
 For the answer to these question, and more, read on!